What is the Best Environment for Someone with Dementia?

 Knowing how to properly dementia-proof your home is critical for keeping your loved one with dementia safe.
 For a person with dementia, an optimal living environment is one that allows them to be as happy and independent as possible.
 A person with dementia needs to be familiar with their surroundings and habits.
 The home setting should assist someone in determining where they are and assisting them in determining where they wish to go.
 Confusion and disorientation can be exacerbated by changes in the surroundings.

 In addition to memory, dementia can affect physical coordination and sensory perception.
 Falls are more likely due to reduced coordination and vision; burns are more likely because of a reduced sense of touch; and poisoning is more likely due to a reduced sense of taste and smell.
-Since disorientation can cause behaviors that can result in injury, it’s crucial to consider the following suggestions to make your house a dementia-friendly setting.
+Since disorientation can cause behaviours that can result in injury, it’s crucial to consider the following suggestions to make your house a dementia-friendly setting.

 Prevent Wandering